wtertinek/Linq2Acad/README.md

 ## Contributing
 Please contribute to this project by
 - opening an [issue](https://github.com/wtertinek/Linq2Acad/issues) if you found a bug or have a feature request
-- creating a pull request if you want to help extending the librar
+- creating a pull request if you want to help extending the library

 ## License
 Linq2Acad is licended unter the [MIT License (MIT)](LICENSE).